arunravi74/CRUD_APP/README.md

 # CRUD_APP
-Basic crud application using Django
+A basic application for beginners to Create, Retrieve, Update and Delete the data by using Django with default db-sqlite3.